Travel to Åre

 Trondheim Airport (Vaernes)

-Trondheim Airport is a larger airport than Åre/Östersund with multiple departures to choose from, located in Stjördal, 36 km from Trondheim and circa 2 hours from Åre.
+Trondheim Airport in Norway is a larger airport than Åre/Östersund with multiple departures to choose from, located in Stjördal, 36 km from Trondheim and circa 2 hours from Åre.
 Direct flights from Copenhagen, Stockholm, Amsterdam, Helsinki, London, Munich, Riga, Split and more are available.

-Transfer
+Transfer to Åre

-• The easiest way to get to Åre from Trondheim Airport is by pre-booking your rental or taxi.
+• The easiest way to get to Åre from Trondheim Airport is by pre-booking your rental car or taxi.
+See more on transfers from Trondheim Airport >>

 • Transfers via train, buses and taxi to Trondheim for connections are available.